Georgekemk/Educopter/Future Research/README.md

 Linux provides flexibility and accessibility for development, but it does not provide deterministic timing behaviour for control loops.
 Microcontroller-based systems running RTOS environments can achieve higher loop execution stability and are commonly used in dedicated flight controllers.

 A comparable architectural structure to the Linux porting workflow shown in this repository can be found within:

+- libraries/AP_HAL_ESP32
+- libraries/AP_HAL_ChibiOS

+Depending on the processor to be used.

+## Summary

+I hope you find this repository useful for future work tackling custom ArduPilot flight controllers.
+As a second reference page, the OBAL repository offers useful Linux support.